SEC eyes contempt for Wyly estate's failure to pay $101 million

 The SEC sued the Wylys in 2010, contending the brothers earned $553 million in undisclosed profits by trading in four companies they controlled using trusts in the Isle of Man.

 Charles Wyly died in 2011, and his estate was substituted as a defendant.
-Following the jury's May 2014 verdict, a federal judge ordered Sam Wyly, 81, to pay $198.1 million and Charles Wylys' estate to pay $101.2 million.
+Following the jury's May 2014 verdict, a federal judge ordered Sam Wyly, 81, to pay $198.1 million and Charles Wyly's estate to pay $101.2 million.

-The judgment was entered after Sam Wyly, who last appeared on Forbes' list of the 400 richest Americans in 2010 with a net worth of $1 billion, and Caroline "Dee" Wyly, Charles Wyly's widow, filed for bankruptcy in October 2014.
+The judgment was entered after Sam Wyly, who last appeared on Forbes magazine's list of the 400 richest Americans in 2010 with a net worth of $1 billion, and Caroline "Dee" Wyly, Charles Wyly's widow, filed for bankruptcy in October 2014.

-The Internal Revenue Service in bankruptcy court took both Wylys to trial as well, contending Sam and Charles Wyly committed tax fraud by shielding much of their family's wealth in offshore trusts.
+The Internal Revenue Service in bankruptcy court took both to trial, contending Sam and Charles Wyly committed tax fraud by shielding much of their wealth in offshore trusts.

-U.S. Bankruptcy Judge Barbara Houser in Dallas earlier this year found Sam Wyly liable, and in June ordered him to pay $1.11 billion in back taxes, interest and penalties.
+U.S. Bankruptcy Judge Barbara Houser in Dallas earlier this year found Sam Wyly liable and ordered him to pay $1.11 billion in back taxes, interest and penalties.

 The case is U.S. Securities and Exchange Commission v.
 Wyly et al, U.S. District Court, Southern District of New York, No. 10-5760.